Lycée Français International de Dubaï

 Lycée Français International de Dubaï or Lycée Français International de l’AFLEC is a French international school in Dubai.
 It serves levels maternelle until lycée.
 It is one of five schools operated by the Association Franco-Libanaise pour l’Éducation et la Culture (AFLEC).

 It opened in 2002.
 As of 2016 43% of the students are French, 15% are Lebanese, and 42% are of other nationalities.

+Curriculum

+Accredited by the French Ministry of Education and associated with the AEFE, LFJM adheres to the French National Curriculum.
+Multilingual instruction is a forte with Arabic, French, and English introduced from CM.

+Despite many Maternelle students being non-English speakers upon joining, their English proficiency, as per DISB assessments, outperforms national French curriculum benchmarks.
+LFJM integrates the Cambridge curriculum to bolster English language teaching.
+Their students consistently display commendable achievements in both primary and college-level studies.